Cray-HPE/docs-csm/operations/CSM_product_management/Run_NCN_Personalization.md

    ```

    The NCN personalization step is complete and the NCNs are now configured as
-   specified in the `ncn-personalization` configuration layers.
+   specified in the `ncn-personalization` configuration layers when each node's
+   status is `configured`.

    See [Configuration Management of System Components](../configuration_management/Configuration_Management_of_System_Components.md)
-   for information on setting desired configuration on specific nodes with CFS.
+   for more information on setting desired configuration on specific nodes using
+   CFS.

 <a name="rerun_ncn_personalization"></a>
-## Re-running NCN Personalization
+## Procedure: Re-running NCN Personalization

 If no changes have been made to the configuration layers (such as a new layer,
 different playbook, or new commit made), but NCN personalization needs to be
-run again, CFS can re-run NCN personalization.
+run again, CFS can re-run NCN personalization on specific nodes.

-Rerun the configuration for an NCN by clearing the state of the node.
+Re-run the configuration for an NCN by clearing the state of the node.
 Clearing
-the node will cause CFS to reconfigure the node, so long as the desired
+the node state will cause CFS to reconfigure the node, so long as the desired
 configuration was [set previously](#ncn_personalization_set_component_config).

 1. Clear the state of the node using CFS.